censorship-event-detection/acsac-censorship-event-detection/README.md

 cd framework
 python3 framework.py
 ```
-- The results will be output to csv files and stored in `/results`
+- The results will be output to csv files and stored in `/results`.
+For further information see the README in `/results`